human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 Hi-C is a proximity ligation method.
 It takes intact chromatin and locks it in place, cuts up the DNA, ligates strands that are nearby and then makes libraries from them.
 It's easiest to just take a look at a cartoon of the process.
 ![Hi-C Library Flow](https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/sequencing/hi-c-flow-2.png?raw=true)

-Given that Hi-C ligating molecules that are nearby it can be used for spatial genomics applications.
-In assembly we take advantage of the fact that most nearby molecules are on the same strand (or haplotype) of DNA.
+Given that Hi-C ligates molecules that are proximate (nearby) to each other, it can be used for spatial genomics applications.
+In assembly, we take advantage of the fact that most nearby molecules are on the same strand (or haplotype) of DNA.

 <details>
     <summary>